libadblockplus-android

 EXPOSE_LIBABP_OBJECTS=y ./gradlew clean assembleAbi_arm

-In order to load custom library name pass LIBABP_SHARED_LIBRARY_NAME
+In order to load custom library name pass `LIBABP_SHARED_LIBRARY_NAME` environment variable (without `lib` and `.so`):

 LIBABP_SHARED_LIBRARY_NAME=adblockplus ./gradlew assembleRelease

-In order to skip compilation of JNI classes pass SKIP_JNI_COMPILATION
+In order to skip compilation of JNI classes pass `SKIP_JNI_COMPILATION` environment variable:

 SKIP_JNI_COMPILATION=true ./gradlew assembleRelease